Aethiopica: Influence and adaptations

-Heliodorus' novel was immensely influential and was imitated by Byzantine Greeks and by French, Italian, and Spanish writers.
+Heliodorus's novel was immensely influential and was imitated by Byzantine Greeks and by French, Italian, and Spanish writers.

 The early life of Clorinda in Torquato Tasso's Jerusalem Delivered (canto xii.
 21 sqq.) is almost identical with that of Chariclea.

 The structure, events, and themes of the European adventure novel of the first half of the seventeenth century—Madeleine de Scudéry, Marin le Roy de Gomberville, Miguel de Cervantes's Persiles and Sigismunda, and likely Aphra Behn's Oroonoko—were directly modeled on Heliodorus's work.
 It was adapted by the French dramatist Alexandre Hardy under the title Les chastes et loyales amours de Théagène et Cariclée (published in 1623).
 John Gough, an English dramatist of Charles I's day, based his tragicomedy The Strange Discovery (published in 1640) on the Aethiopica.
 It was also adapted into an opera with a French libretto by Duché de Vancy and music by Henri Desmarets.
-French dramatist Jean Racine claimed that Heliodorus' novel was his favorite book and when, after he had joined the ascetic Jansenist retreat Port-Royal and the book had been repeatedly taken away from him, Racine is reported to have said that the loss of the book no longer mattered since he had already memorized it.
+French dramatist Jean Racine claimed that Heliodorus's novel was his favorite book.
+After he had joined the ascetic Jansenist retreat Port-Royal and the book had been repeatedly taken away from him, Racine is reported to have said that its loss no longer mattered since he had already memorized it.

-The work's influence continued to be felt in the eighteenth century novel (especially in those having a "tale within a tale" structure).
+The work's influence continued to be felt in the eighteenth-century novel (especially in novels with a "tale within a tale" structure).

-Canadian writer Alice Munro refers to the novel in her short story "Silence" which also explores the theme of a mother detached from her daughter.
+Canadian writer Alice Munro refers to the novel in her short story "Silence," which also explores the theme of a mother detached from her daughter.
 The story was published in the book Runaway (2004).